Capabilities: Mixed Assembly Placement

 Surface Mount Devices(SMDs) are attached to the same side of the printed circuit board (PCB) as the solder pads, and these pads can be on both sides of the PCB.

-Pin-Through-Hole devices (PTH) are placed on the top side of the PCB, have their leads inserted through holes in the PCB, and are soldered from the bottom usually through a wave soldering process.
+Pin-Through-Hole devices (PTH) are placed on the top side of the PCB.
+They have their leads inserted through holes in the PCB, and are soldered from the bottom usually through a wave soldering process.

-PCB circuit assemblies using both types of components, SMD and PTH, require special handling because they each use different soldering techniques.
+PCB circuit assemblies using both types of components, SMD and PTH.
+They require special handling because they each use different soldering techniques.

 Surface Mount Technology (SMT) Soldering